 The ASD methodology provides mission-driven execution rather than rigid task lists.
 It encourages teams to focus on product-centric teams that deliver real value through incremental delivery.
 Each step is supported by strong feedback loops that make sure improvements happen quickly.

-Unlike rigid software engineering methodologies, ASD allows adaptive frameworks beyond IT.
-Today, companies use ASD principles in HR, finance, and even business planning, making it a model for continuous improvement across industries.
+Unlike rigid software engineering methodologies, ASD lets in adaptive frameworks past IT. nowadays, companies use ASD concepts in HR, finance, or even commercial enterprise planning, making it a model for non-stop development across industries.

 Adaptive Software Development vs Traditional Models